Clippers coast past Nuggets

 * Emerging market stocks take brunt of equity selloff (Updates to mid-afternoon U.S. trading)

-LOS ANGELES -- Even with injured forward Blake Griffin sidelined, the Los Angeles Clippers overwhelmed the Denver Nuggets.

-J.J.
-Redick scored 27 points, and the Clippers coasted to a 119-102 victory over the Nuggets on Tuesday night at Staples Center.
+LOS ANGELES -- J.J.
+Redick scored 27 points, and the Los Angeles Clippers coasted to a 119-102 victory over the Denver Nuggets on Tuesday night at Staples Center.

-While Griffin watched the game at home after undergoing arthroscopic knee surgery earlier in the day, the Clippers received 16 points, 15 assists and eight rebounds from point guard Chris Paul and 13 points and 13 boards from center DeAndre Jordan.
+The Clippers, who played without injured forward Blake Griffin (knee surgery), received 16 points and 15 assists from point guard Chris Paul and 13 points and 13 rebounds from center DeAndre Jordan.

-"We are not the same team without Blake, but we have to make due with him being out," Paul said.
-"I think other guys have to step up in their roles."

-Forward Luc Mbah a Moute added 14 points for Los Angeles (21-8), which won for the fifth time in sixth contests and claimed its sixth in the last seven meetings against Denver.
+Forward Luc Mbah a Moute added 14 points for Los Angeles (21-8), which won for the fourth time in five contests and claimed its sixth in the last seven meetings against Denver.

-"We should play that way all the time, but they clearly know they don't have a margin for error anymore," Clippers coach Doc Rivers said of his players, referring to Griffin's unavailability.
-"When you have Blake or the whole team, there are nights we know we have all these guys, but this group knows we have to play very well to win games, and very hard, and I think you can see that."

-Redick made it hard for the Nuggets, nailing all five of his 3-pointers and 7 of 10 attempts from the floor for 19 first-half points before finishing 10 of 16 and 7 of 9 on 3s.

 Guard Will Barton came off the bench to score 22 points to lead the Nuggets (12-17), who had their three-game winning streak snapped.
 Forward Danilo Gallinari contributed 17 points and Kenneth Faried chipped in 15 points and 11 boards.
 Forward Wilson Chandler had 13 points.

-Center Nikola Jokic, who almost a recorded a triple-double in Monday's victory over Dallas, managed only nine points and six rebounds.
+Center Nikola Jokic, who almost a recorded a triple-double in Monday's win over Dallas, managed just nine points and six rebounds.

-Denver's backcourt was almost non-existent.
-Point guard Emmanuel Mudiay failed to score, missing all nine of his shots, including five from behind the 3-point line.
-Guard Gary Harris managed 1-of-6 shooting and scored three points.

-"It's not just one-on-one defense.
-It was team defense tonight," Paul said.
-"Other guys stepping up helping.
-To tell you the truth, Mudiay got by me a lot of times, but when he got into the lane he had to see (Jordan)."

-The Nuggets scored at least 117 points in their last three games.
-But one night after they ran past the Mavericks in a 117-107 victory, they clearly didn't have the legs or the energy to keep up with the Clippers.
+The Nuggets had scored at least 117 points in their last three games.
+But one night after they ran past the Mavericks in 117-107 win, they clearly didn't have the legs or the energy to keep up with the Clippers.

-"I'm not making any excuses but we were a little fatigued tonight, and it showed," Malone said

 Los Angeles, which never trailed, padded a 15-point advantage at the break and sealed the outcome in the third quarter.
 The Clippers led by as much as 29 in the third before taking a 95-72 edge heading into the final period.